 Data access

-The app can suggest title, thumbnail, or description changes, but you decide what to apply.
+It suggests title, thumbnail, and description ideas — you decide what to apply.

 FAQ